webOS Studio - VS Code Extension

 ComponentDescription

-Known deviceLists the known devices registed by webOS Studio or CLI.
+KNOWN DEVICELists the known devices registered by webOS Studio or CLI.

-By default, a dummy emulator device is listed in the view.
-This device requires VirtualBox emulator on your computer.
+By default, a dummy emulator image is listed in the view.
+To use it, you have to install VirtualBox Emulator.
 See the Emulator Manager section.

 Notification AreaShows notification messages for completion, errors, and more about the extension.